Patients were not segregated by race or ethnicity at Bushnell Hospital. One patient stated, “Our blood looks the same.”

 Bushnell General Military Hospital was an unusual facility for the 1940s.
-At a time when the military and society in general was still segregated—as were many other military hospitals—Bushnell did not separate patients by race (with the exception of Japanese POWs).
+At a time when the military and society in general was still segregated—as were many other military hospitals—Bushnell did not separate patients by race.
 This was probably due to practicality since the majority of patients were white, and segregated wards may have had empty, wasted beds.
 One German POW at Bushnell expressed surprise to find himself mixing with many Hispanic patients as well as Japanese Americans and African Americans.

 Patients were said to express the idea, “Our blood looks the same,” but because this attitude didn’t extend to the larger community, minority groups—especially African American servicemen and women—often found themselves in awkward situations, not able to eat at local restaurants or find lodging in local hotels.